MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfcommonbuffer/nf-wdfcommonbuffer-wdfcommonbuffercreate.md

 ### -param Length

 [in]
 The desired size, in bytes, of the new buffer.
+The maximum allowed buffer size is (MAXULONG - PAGE_SIZE) bytes.

 ### -param Attributes